percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

     :Recommended: 2

 Decides whether encryption is to be done or not, if this is zero, no
 encryption is done.

-   * Xtrabackup based encryption.
+  * Xtrabackup based encryption

-   * OpenSSL based encryption - socat must be built with openSSL for encryption: ``socat -V | grep OPENSSL``.
+  * OpenSSL based encryption - socat must be built with openSSL for encryption: ```socat -V | grep OPENSSL```.

 .. note::
    You can also enable SSL based compression with :option:`sockopt` mentioned below.

 .. option:: sockopt

 Comma separated key/value pairs of socket options.
-Must begin with
-a comma.
-You can use tcpwrap option here to blacklist/whitelist the
+Must begin with a comma.
+You can use tcpwrap option here to blacklist/whitelist the clients.
-clients.
 Refer to socat manual for further details.

 .. option:: progress

     :Values: 1,path/to/file,path/to/fifo

 If equal to:

     * 1 it writes to mysql stderr
-    * path/to/file writes to that file
+    * path/to/file writes to that file.
     * path/to/fifo, it will be created and cleaned up at exit.This is the preferred way.
 You need to cat the fifo file to monitor the progress, not tail it.

 .. note::
-    Note: Value of 0 is not valid.
+    Value of 0 is not valid.

 .. option:: rebuild